christian-krupitzer/christian-krupitzer.github.io/_pages/hostingsProposals.md

 ---
 layout: archive
-title: "Hosting"
+title: "Call for Proposals to Host ACSOS"
 permalink: /hosting/
 author_profile: true
 ---

-## Call for Proposals to Host ACSOS

 The ACSOS Steering Committee is soliciting proposals for location and organizers of future ACSOS conferences.
 Proposals should include the following information: